 Qatar generally avoids sharia-based criminal penalties except in certain cases when punishments also apply to non-Muslims, such as in the cases of alcohol consumption (see p.
+3 of

-3 of Sustenance and Health) and illicit sexual relations (see p.
+Sustenance and illicit Health) and sexual relations (see p.
 4-5 of Sex and Gender).
-Other laws ensure the predominance of Islam in society.
-For example, non-Muslims must attend Islamic instruction in public schools (see p.
-4 of Learning and Knowledge), and marriage laws require that a non-Muslim man who wants to marry a Muslim woman converts to Islam.
+Other ensure the laws predominance of Islam in society.
+For nonexample.
+Muslims must attend Islamic instruction in public schools (see p.
+4 of

+Learning and Knowledge), and marriage laws require that a non-Muslim man who wants to marry a Muslim woman converts to Islam.
 Others ensure that offspring of mixed marriages are Muslim (see p.
 5 of Family and Kinship).
 Generally, the government expects non-Muslims to respect Islamic sensibilities, though it does not subject them to all Islamic laws and regulations.